AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Methodology

 where $\alpha$ is a learnable balancing coefficient biased toward the FACS prior.

-Having established the optimal relation graph, R-AUGNN executes message passing via an $L$-layer Graph Convolutional Network.
-The information update formulation for the $l$-th layer is defined as:
+With the relation graph established, R-AUGNN performs message passing via an $L$-layer Graph Convolutional Network.
+The information update for the $l$-th layer is defined as:

 where $\tilde{\mathbf{D}}$ is the degree matrix, and $\mathbf{W}_{gcn}^{(l)}$ is the transition weight matrix.
-After $L$ iterations of reasoning, a Multi-Layer Perceptron (MLP) aligns these relation-aware node features to the semantic space of the large language model, generating the structural instruction token $\tau_{au} = \text{MLP}(\mathbf{H}^{(L)}) \in \mathbb{R}^{N \times D}$.
-These $N$ structural tokens serve as expert prior guides for the large model's decision-making.
+After $L$ iterations of message passing, a Multi-Layer Perceptron (MLP) aligns these relation-aware node features to the semantic space of the large language model, generating the structural instruction token $\tau_{au} = \text{MLP}(\mathbf{H}^{(L)}) \in \mathbb{R}^{N \times D}$.
+These $N$ structural tokens serve as AU-relation priors for structured-token-conditioned AU prediction.
+Since each node is indexed by a predefined AU category and the final multi-label BCE loss supervises the corresponding AU output dimension, the AU-token correspondence is preserved by both construction and classification supervision.
+Graph propagation enriches each AU token with contextual relation information, but it does not reorder or collapse the AU-indexed node sequence.

-\textbf{LLM-Driven Deduction and Consistency Regularization.} After acquiring the visual content token $T_v$ and the structural instruction token $\tau_{au}$, AULLM++ leverages the complex reasoning capabilities of Large Language Models for final decoding.
+\textbf{LLM-based Structured Inference and Consistency Regularization.} After acquiring the visual content token $T_v$ and the structural instruction token $\tau_{au}$, AULLM++ uses a frozen Large Language Model as a structured-token-conditioned inference backbone for final AU decoding.
 We first define a task-specific text prompt mapped to sequence features $\mathbf{E}_{text}$.
 We then concatenate the visual content and structural instructions along the sequence dimension to construct the complete structured input prompt tensor $\mathbf{E}_{in} = [ \mathbf{E}_{text} \parallel T_v \parallel \tau_{au} ]$.
-To preserve the generalized commonsense reasoning capability while avoiding catastrophic forgetting, we freeze the backbone parameters and inject Low-Rank Adaptation (LoRA) matrices into the attention modules.
-The LLM receives $\mathbf{E}_{in}$ and performs autoregressive logical deduction, extracting the final hidden state $\mathbf{h}_{out} \in \mathbb{R}^D$\cite{visualprompttuning,coop,lora}.
-The AU multi-label prediction probabilities are calculated via a linear classification head $\hat{\mathbf{y}} = \sigma ( \mathbf{W}_{cls} \mathbf{h}_{out} + \mathbf{b}_{cls} ) \in [0, 1]^N$.
+To preserve the generalized representation capability while avoiding catastrophic forgetting, we freeze the backbone parameters and inject Low-Rank Adaptation (LoRA) matrices into the attention modules.
+The LLM receives $\mathbf{E}_{in}$ through input embeddings, and the final hidden state $\mathbf{h}_{out} \in \mathbb{R}^D$ is used as the structured representation for AU classification\cite{visualprompttuning,coop,lora}.
+AU multi-label prediction probabilities are computed with a linear classification head $\hat{\mathbf{y}} = \sigma ( \mathbf{W}_{cls} \mathbf{h}_{out} + \mathbf{b}_{cls} ) \in [0, 1]^N$.